phy25/tweetpi/README.md

 ### Windows

 It's more convenient if you are using Windows 10 + [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10); it's the same as on Ubuntu.

-But if you need to...
+However, if you really need to install this in native Windows...

 ```shell
 > git clone https://github.com/phy25/tweetpi.git
 > cd tweetpi
 > pip install -r requirements.txt --user
 ```
-And finally, **grab an copy of `ffmpeg.exe` inside `tweetpi` folder** (You can [download here](https://ffmpeg.zeranoe.com/builds/)), or ensure `ffmpeg` is in PATH and thus is execuable from the shell.
+And finally, **grab an copy of `ffmpeg.exe` and put it inside `tweetpi` folder** (You can [download here](https://ffmpeg.zeranoe.com/builds/)), or ensure `ffmpeg` is in PATH and thus is execuable from the shell.

 ## Obtain service tokens